Biden: US-Mexico border will be 'chaotic for a while'

 Chicago officials have warned for several weeks that its shelters can't accommodate the larger number of migrants arriving daily since late April.
 Migrants have been sheltering inside city police stations or airports because city-run shelters are full.

-Also Tuesday, Mexican President Andrés Manuel López Obrador and President Joe Biden spoke by telephone.
-Since Mexico shares a roughly 2,000-mile (3,200-kilometer) border with the United States, it's key to the success of any plans by the United States to control immigration at the southern border.

-In a statement the White House said the two talked about “the urgency of effectively reducing crowding in northern Mexico” as well as other issues.

-Associated Press reporters Elliot Spagat in Imperial, California, Mark Stevenson in Mexico City, Katie Foody in Chicago, Gerardo Carrillo in Reynosa, Mexico contributed to this report.
+Associated Press reporters Rebecca Santana, Elliot Spagat in Imperial, California, Mark Stevenson in Mexico City, Katie Foody in Chicago, Gerardo Carrillo in Reynosa, Mexico contributed to this report.

 Credit: AP